typicode/katon/README.md

-# Katon
+# katon

 __Katon is all about saving you time during development.__

 There's something repetitive that we do: open a terminal, start development server, ... and then start coding.

-Using Katon, you can totally forget about manually starting development servers each time.
-Instead, link them once to Katon and it will automatically start them for you and serve them locally on .ka domains.
+Using katon, you can totally forget about manually starting development servers each time.
+Instead, link them once to katon and it will automatically start them for you and serve them locally on .ka domains.

-Katon runs on Mac OS and works with __all__ your usual tools (Express, Grunt, Gulp, ...).
+katon runs on Mac OS and works with __all__ your usual tools (Express, Grunt, Gulp, ...).

 [![NPM version](https://badge.fury.io/js/katon.png)](http://badge.fury.io/js/katon)
 [![Build Status](https://travis-ci.org/typicode/katon.png?branch=master)](https://travis-ci.org/typicode/katon)